 I will take pictures at the scene to show evidence of unfair road conditions.
 I also look into any client’s medical records that might show a condition making you unable to perform any of these tests.

-Also, any police video evidence from the arrest can often make you look better than the officer’s describe.
+Also, any police video evidence from the arrest can often make you look better than the officer describes.

 It is very unlikely, I rarely have my clients testify at trial.
 But once in a while, if there is a strange fact in the case that I feel could hurt us, I might put a client on the stand to explain it.
 Generally, it is not a good idea or helpful to the case for you to testify.

-But rest assured, on the rare occasions when I have a client testify, my team and I will fully prepare you with practice questions, so you know exactly what to expect.
+But rest assured, on the rare occasions when I have a client testify, my team and I will fully prepare you.
+We will work on practice questions, so you know exactly what to expect.

 Drunk driving defense is a complicated and technical area of the law.
 If your lawyer doesn’t represent people in these cases every day, he may not understand the legal complexities, and defense strategies that the top DWI attorneys are using, both nationwide and here in Massachusetts, to great success.
 In most situations, having an attorney with specific OUI experience is far more important that having a local courthouse regular.
 There is no “home court advantage” in criminal cases.